 Looking for a cozy meal that takes very little time to make?
 Set the crock pot and add a simple sauce to pork then let it do its work.
 Crock Pot Ranch Pork Roast is a slow cooker favorite the whole family will love.

 This is one of my favorite meals to make for my boys.
 For me, one of my true joys is making them a meal that has them leaving the dinner table full & happy.

 Mix all ingredients together then pour on top of pork.
 Easy!
 Once that is all in just cook on low for 6-8 hours.

 Time to make the gravy: Ladle 1 cup of the liquid from the slow cooker and add to a pot.
 In a small bowl whisk 1 Tbs flour with 3 Tbs milk.
 Bring liquid to a boil then add the flour/milk mixture.
 Whisk constantly until it thickens, usually takes 2-4 minutes.
-This can easily be doubled depending on how much gravy your looking for.
+This can easily be doubled depending on how much gravy you’re looking for.

 So rich & creamy.
-Perfect to top off this delicious roast.
+Perfect to top off this crockpot ranch pork roast.
 Roast up some asparagus and mash some potatoes to complete this meal.
-And here you are…..

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!

-Originally published April, 2016.
+Originally published April 2016.
 Updated photos & recipe.

 *Affiliate links are included in this post.
 Please read my Discloser Policy.